 Major portions of public plazas are required to have average width and depth of 40 feet.
 To allow for additional flexibility in the configuration and design of the public plaza, up to 20% of the plaza area may be less than 40 feet in depth.

-South-facing plazas are generally preferred, unless particular lot configurations prevent such orientation.
+To provide both sunny and shaded areas in a POPS and to foster success of plantings, south-facing plazas are generally preferred, unless particular lot configurations prevent such orientation.
 Where lots do not have south-facing portions or where the south-facing portions are less than 40 feet in width, the plaza is permitted to face either east or west.
 In no cases are plazas permitted to be only north-facing.

 Visibility into and throughout the public plaza is of paramount importance in promoting a sense of openness and safety.
 Consequently, public plazas are required to be completely visible when viewed from any adjacent street frontage.
 However, to maintain design flexibility for certain public plazas that are located on corners where streets do not meet at 90 degree angles, the visibility requirements only require complete visibility from one street frontage and at least 50% visibility from the other street frontage, as shown in the diagram below.